upstage-org/mobilise/docs/user_manual.rst

 Deleting Media
 -------------------------------------------------------
-Actually, you can delete a media from a stage but not delete it from the server.
-It's a security because this media can be use by another artist in another stage.
+Actually, you can delete a media file from a stage but not delete it from the server.
+It's a security measure because this media can be used by another artist in another stage.
 To "delete" it from your stage, go to the Dashboard :
 1 - Go on Media
 2 - Found your media